 At the distribution cooperative level, we at Southern Iowa Electric Cooperative have two programs for our member-owners to consider.

 The first program is to use energy created by renewable energy jointly owned by Southern Iowa Electric Cooperative and our generation/transmission partners Northeast Power Electric and Associated Electric Cooperative.
 Members may choose to purchase blocks of renewable equal to all or some of their energy from these renewable sources.
-The premium for the Green Power Program is added to the amount you are already paying for electricity.
-Renewable energy is sold in 100-kilowatt hour (kWh) blocks with a 6 month commitment.
 Many residential customers will average through the year 1000 kWh’s each month of electric usage.
 With the purchase of 1 block, 10% of the energy used in the home is from a renewable source.
-The cost for the Green Power Program for the July 1 - December 31, 2021 term is an adder of $.093 per 100 kWh block.
-This means for each 100 kWh block that is purchased, $.093 will be added to the current electric bill.
+The premium for the Green Power Program is added to the amount you are already paying for electricity.
+Renewable energy is sold in 100-kilowatt hour (kWh) blocks.
+The program will be offered semi-annually with a term of 6 months.
+The cost for the Green Power Program for the July 1 - December 31, 2021 term is an adder of $0.156 per 100 kWh block.
+This means for each 100 kWh block that is purchased, $0.156 will be added to the current electric bill.
 If you are interested in participating in this program please contact Lori McAllister at 800-607-2027.